tanupoo/mdexe/README.md

 ## How to define a Common part.

 `#%name` at the first line can be used to define the name of the code block.
-You can inject the block into the header of another block to define `#%inc` at the first line.
+You can inject the block into the header of another block to define `#%inc` anywhere.
+If you don't want to include a code block to be excuted, you can put `#%lib` into the code block.

 See below.